 Pono Ola (Hawaiian for ‘a balanced life’) was founded in 2014 by Danielle and Jeff Olson.
 It began when the wife and husband pair felt that the pressure of running two separate businesses was taking up too much of their family time.
 In their desire to find a better work-life balance, the professional photographer and marketing director collaborated to create a balance board that would help them alleviate that pressure both physically and mentally.
 Inspired by the idea of ‘playing on the sand at the beach’, the Pono Board looks right at home in the outdoor tropics, or a sunny yoga studio in LA.
 What does it have to do with a standing desk?
 You can use it as a standing desk balance board if you’re looking for a bouncy movement rather than the teeter-totter motion found in most balance boards.

 Designed to emulate the beach, the Pono Board features a generously sized 0.5-inch bamboo deck and four ball-shaped inflatable PVC legs located at each corner of the board.
 Thanks to this unique design, the board offers an unusual approach to balancing.
-Wanting to step away from the “distracting, disorienting and potentially dangerous ‘see-saw’ movements” of other balance boards, the designers built a board in a way that allows you to only move laterally while staying parallel to the ground, which is one of the best options for those with balance issues and vertigo (only bested by the iMovR Gymba in that regard).
+Wanting to step away from the “distracting, disorienting and potentially dangerous ‘see-saw’ movements” of other balance boards, the designers built a board in a way that allows you to only move laterally while staying parallel to the ground, which is one of the best options for those with balance issues and vertigo (only bested by the iMovR Gymba and Movemate in that regard).